Bonaire

-As of 1 January 2022, the island's population totaled 22,573 permanent residents, an increase of nearly 6000 since 2012.
+As of 1 January 2025, the island's population total 26,552 permanent residents, an increase of 10,011 since 2012.
 The island's total land area is 288 km²; it is 38.6 km long from north to south, and ranges from 5 – 8 km wide from east to west.
-A short 800 m west of Bonaire across the sea is the uninhabited islet Klein Bonaire with a total land area of 6 km2.
-Klein Bonaire has low-growing vegetation including cactus (Papiamento: kadushi), with sparse palm trees near the water and is bordered by white sandy beaches and a fringing reef.
-The reefs, beaches and on-island reserves located on both Bonaire and Klein Bonaire are under the protection of the Bonaire National Marine Park, and managed by Stichting Nationale Parken Bonaire (STINAPA).
+A short 800 m west of Bonaire across the sea is the uninhabited islet of Klein Bonaire with a total land area of 6 km2.
+Klein Bonaire has low-growing vegetation including cactus, with sparse palm trees near the water and is bordered by white sandy beaches and a fringing reef.
+The reefs, beaches and on-island reserves located on both Bonaire and Klein Bonaire are under the protection of the Bonaire National Marine Park, and managed by STINAPA Bonaire.

 Bonaire was part of the Netherlands Antilles until the country's dissolution in 2010, when the island became a special municipality (officially, a "Caribbean public body") within the country of the Netherlands.
 It is one of three special municipalities in the Caribbean; the others are Sint Eustatius and Saba.
-80% of Bonaire's population are Dutch nationals, and nearly 60% of its residents were born in the former Netherlands Antilles and Aruba.
+80% of Bonaire's inhabitants are Dutch nationals, and nearly 60% of its residents were born in the former Netherlands Antilles and Aruba.